 It seems very likely they were.
 London was already the most popular marathon based on number of entries—a whopping 840,318 people applied for a chance to run in 2025, on the race’s 45th anniversary.

-Runners who took part in this record-breaking marathon can commemorate their London Marathon finish with not just a medal, but a Celebrities at the 2025 London Marathon offered by other new world records (for $30).
+Runners who took part in this record-breaking marathon can commemorate their London Marathon finish with not just a medal, but a Great Marathons for First-Timers offered by Guinness World Records (for $30).

 Lettermark